-Whether you’re coming from across the ocean or the border, moving to Vancouver for university comes with cultural transition.
+Whether you’re coming from across the ocean or the border, moving to Vancouver for university can be a big change.

-When I transferred to UBC, I had already experienced being a university student in North America but had to do it all over again in this new place (and climate).
-The initial days were full of mixed emotions that were basically culture shock—the feeling of being disoriented with your new surroundings.
+When I transferred to UBC, I had already experienced being a university student in North America—but had to do it all over again in this new place (and climate).
+The initial days were full of mixed emotions that were basically culture shock—the feeling of being disoriented by your new surroundings.

 This could mean using personal items from home to create a sense of familiarity in your new home.
-You could actually use things you used back there!
-The perfect combination of fairy lights, my blanket from home and cooking up my mom’s lentil soup recipe did the trick for me.
+For me, the combination of fairy lights, my blanket from home, and cooking up my mom’s lentil soup recipe did the trick.

 There wasn’t much of a public transport culture back home.
 But given the expanse of Vancouver, I was suddenly taking lots of buses and skytrains.
 This came with a whole lot of info on how to ride as an ideal passenger.
 For example, thank your bus driver when you get off the bus, don’t block the entrance of the vehicle, and take your backpack off to make more room for passengers.

-When it comes to getting around the city, knowledge is power so explore the Translink website for printable maps of the transit system or grab a few hard copies from the big buses like 25, 41, and 49.
-The more you know, the less you’ll get lost.
+When it comes to getting around the city, knowledge is power so explore the Translink website's downloadable maps.
+The more you know, the less likely you’ll get lost.

-I also made it a point to get involved in globally-oriented activities at spaces like the Global Lounge where intercultural understanding is encouraged.
-Not only did it expose me to different cultures but it allowed me to introspectively critique my own identity to better understand it.
+I also made it a point to get involved in globally-oriented activities at spaces like the Global Lounge, where intercultural understanding is encouraged.
+Doing so not only exposed me to different cultures, but also allowed me to introspectively critique my own identity to better understand it.
 Additionally, I made sure to interact with as many people who were fluent in the English language as possible, as a way to help me practice speaking English.

 Remember to embrace your new city with an open mind and curiosity.
 As an international student at UBC, you’re not alone and will soon make UBC your home away from home!